 - Robust internal communication and collaboration tools make it easy to get help when you’re stuck, provide status updates, or provide a little encouragement or feedback.

-- Document storage so your account managers and clients always are on the same page with the most up-to-date document versions.
+- Document storage so your account managers and customers always are on the same page with the most up-to-date document versions.

-That’s just a little of what monday.com can do to provide value to your organization and your ability to improve the client experience.
+That’s just a little of what monday.com can do to provide value to your organization and your ability to improve the customer experience.

 Build strong relationships through effective account management on monday.com